BOOK DIRECT

 GrandFather Mountain is a must-see attraction in the park.
 It's the highest peak in the Blue Ridge Mountains, standing at 5,946 feet above sea level.
 Visitors can drive or hike to the summit, where they can enjoy panoramic views of the surrounding landscape.
 Mile High Swinging Bridge: The Mile High Swinging Bridge is a popular attraction that spans a mile above the GrandFather Mountain.
 Visitors can walk across the bridge, which offers awe-inspiring views of the peaks, valleys, and clouds.

-Banner Elk sits between two of the region’s major ski areas.
 Sugar Mountain and Beech Mountain provide skiing, snowboarding, tubing, and family activities throughout the colder months making Banner Elk a popular winter getaway.
+A Beech Mountain and Sugar Mountain resort getaway are both within a 10–15 minute drive from Banner Elk.

 From shorter day hikes to demanding mountain trails, the area around Banner Elk connects to excellent routes and scenic drives along the Blue Ridge and the Linn Cove Viaduct.
 Nearby waterfalls and overlooks make for easy day trips.